urtuteja/Evaluating-The-Syntactic-Knowledge-of-Language-Models-on-Lithuanian/README.md

 **Jakubauskaitė, U. & Alhama, R. G. (2026)** – *Evaluating Large Language Models on Lithuanian Grammatical Cases*
 [https://aclanthology.org/2026.loreslm-1.32/](https://aclanthology.org/2026.loreslm-1.32/)

-Compared to the previous work, this repository includes a considerably larger dataset and a larger number of language models..
+Compared to the previous work, this repository includes a considerably larger dataset and a larger number of language models.

 ---